 For some, skiing the Arctic to Indian traverse through western Chugach State Park is a bucket-list accomplishment.
 For others, it’s an annual tradition.
-Either way this 21-mile tour across ice bridges, through serene cottonwood groves, up tundra valleys between shining snow-laced peaks, and down a hair-raising luge to Turnagain Arm is bound to be an adventure.
+Either way, this 21-mile tour across ice bridges, through serene cottonwood groves, up tundra valleys between shining snow-laced peaks, and down a hair-raising luge to Turnagain Arm is bound to be an adventure.

 When to Go

-A few skiers brave the traverse in January and February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail make midwinter trips challenging.
-Most skiers aim for a golden window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
+A few skiers brave the traverse in January and early February but sparse snow cover, short daylight hours and the near-guarantee that you’ll be breaking trail can make midwinter trips more difficult.
+Most skiers aim for a window in March when the snow is deep but compact, snow bridges across Ship Creek are still sturdy, and the long, warmer days allow you to slow down (if just a bit) and enjoy the scenery.
 While skiable snow may linger on the ground well into April, snow bridges break up as soon as warm weather hits and the creek can become challenging to cross.
 Snow also tends to melt out quickly along Turnagain Arm, so latecomers may find themselves carrying skis for the last couple miles into Indian.

 What Skis to Use